 There are 17 rare earth elements (REEs) in all — 15 lanthanides plus yttrium and scandium.
 It’s a fairly diverse group, with each element having different applications, pricing and available supply, but for the sake of brevity, REEs sometimes get put in the same basket when talking about the market.

-However, it certainly gets more complicated than that, and it’s worth taking a closer look at the uses of the different REEs and some of the dynamics surrounding their supply and demand.
+But it certainly gets more complicated than that, and it’s worth taking a closer look at the application of the different REEs and some of the dynamics surrounding their supply and demand.

 Not so rare

 Many REE investors will be familiar with the adage that rare earths are not that rare — as the US Geological Survey (USGS) points out in a 2014 report on the sector, most rare earths are more plentiful in the Earth’s crust than gold, silver and platinum.

 That said, the report also explains that “concentrated and economically minable deposits of REEs are unusual.”

 Case in point: even though worldwide there are more than 500 known carbonatites — which can host rare earths — the USGS notes that only six of these are being mined for rare earths.
 Rare earths can also be found in alkaline igneous systems, ion-absorption clay deposits and monazite-xenotime-bearing placer deposits.

 Rare earths are usually divided into “heavy” and “light” varieties based on their atomic weight.
 And while the concentration of different REEs varies within each given deposit, every deposit is usually dominated by either heavy or light rare earths, with some elements being much more abundant.
 Cerium, for example, is the most abundant rare earth, and is more plentiful in the Earth’s crust than copper.